ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-16-ML_Perfect.md

 ### Breakout: Who has the smelliest code?

-At the time of writing this, Google Search users from Washington state were the most interested in code smells or at least ranking very highly. <a href="https://trends.google.com/trends/explore?date=all&geo=US&q=%2Fm%2F01h_xq" target="_blank">Check now</a>.
+At the time of writing this, Google Search users from Washington state were the most interested in code smells or at least ranking very highly. <a href="https://trends.google.com/trends/explore?date=all&geo=US&q=%2Fm%2F01h_xq" target="_blank">Check now on Google Trends</a>.
 Is their code the smelliest of them all?
 Interest likely correlates with the amount of coders in a state and inevitably there is problematic code among.

 <br>
 <p align="center"><img src="/assets/img/research/ML_Perfect/ML_perfect_dog.jpg" alt="Christian Haller ML_Perfect dog" style="width:360px"></p>
+Photo by <a href="https://unsplash.com/@claybanks" target="_blank">@claybanks</a>  on Unsplash {:.figcaption}
 <br>

 ## What does Machine Learning smell like?